DISH Network Corporation (DISH) Shares Soar Above 1-Year High

-The stock of DISH Network Corporation (NASDAQ: DISH) has increased by 0.64 when compared to last closing price of 7.78.Despite this, the company has seen a loss of -3.09% in its stock price over the last five trading days.
+DISH Network Corporation (NASDAQ: DISH)’s stock price has soared by 0.66 in relation to previous closing price of 7.53.
+Nevertheless, the company has seen a loss of -3.32% in its stock price over the last five trading days.
+MarketWatch.com reported on 03/26/23 that Is Blockbuster really coming back?

 Is It Worth Investing in DISH Network Corporation (NASDAQ: DISH) Right Now?